yegor256/zache/README.md

 gem install zache
 ```

-Then, use it like this
+Then, use it like this:

 ```ruby
 require 'zache'